petio-team/petio-docs/configuration/sonarr-1.md

 After clicking `Add New` you need to specify all your Sonarr settings and give it a friendly name you can recognize.
 Your `host` and `port` fields will vary depending on what installation method you chose.

 If you are hosting Sonarr behind a reverse proxy and have configured a base URL, you need to specify it on the `URL Base` field.
 If this all sounds like alien speak, you don't have to write anything there.
+Make sure the base URL has a preceding slash like `/sonarr`.

 You can obtain your Sonarr API key by going to your Sonarr instance and clicking on `Settings > General`.